EBAX1/DATA533_Lab2/README.md

 kruskal
 - Input: None
-- Performs Kruskals algorithm for a minimal spanning tree.
+- Performs Kruskal's algorithm for a minimal spanning tree.
 Returns a list of edges that form this tree

 totalWeight
 - Input: None
-- Gives the sum of all the weights of a graph| G.totalWeight()
+- Gives the sum of all the weights of a graph| g.totalWeight()